github/docs/README.md

 All other code in this repository is licensed under the [MIT license](LICENSE-CODE).

-When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).
+When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/IsabelSchoepd).

-## Thanks :purple_heart:

-Thanks for all your contributions and efforts towards improving the GitHub documentation.
-We thank you for being part of our :sparkles: community :sparkles:!